symfony/symfony-docs/book/routing.rst

 .. tip::

     You can also define routes using annotations.
-See the :doc:`FrameworkExtraBundle documentation<bundles/SensioFrameworkExtraBundle/annotations/routing>`
+See the :doc:`FrameworkExtraBundle documentation</bundles/SensioFrameworkExtraBundle/annotations/routing>`
-    to see how to.
+    to see how.

 .. index::
    single: Routing; Debugging